riconaranjo/iOS-Curriculum/Workshop 2/Workshop 2.md

 ## Xcode Crash Course

 Xcode is a tool used by developers to create and test applications for all of Apple's software platforms; it has everything you need to create your very own app.
-You can build, run, and debug applications a simulator for iOS devices and integrated debugger.
+You can build, run, and debug applications using it's simulator for iOS devices and integrated debugger.

 For a more thorough run-through of Xcode's layout, check out this tutorial created by Apple: [Build a Basic UI](https://developer.apple.com/library/archive/referencelibrary/GettingStarted/DevelopiOSAppsSwift/BuildABasicUI.html#//apple_ref/doc/uid/TP40015214-CH5-SW1).